krushang-07/krushang-07/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=krushang-07&" alt="krushang-07" /></p>
 <p align="center">
   I’m always excited to connect with like-minded individuals.
-Whether you have a project in mind or just want to chat about tech, feel free to reach out!
+Whether you have a project in mind or just want to chat about tech, feel free to reach out!!
 </p>